Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Want to make your CV stand out?
 Here are some proven strategies to help you land your dream job:

-- Tailor your CV to the specific job you are applying for by focusing on the skills and experience that align with the requirements listed in the job description.
+- Customise your CV to the specific job you are applying for by emphasising the skills and experience that match with the requirements listed in the job description.

 - Use strong action words and phrases to detail your achievements and responsibilities in your previous roles.